meltmedia/cadmium/README.md

 To run this project in a vagrant box first run "mvn clean install" then vagrant up.

-This will build a vagrant instance with jboss 7, apache2, and a deployer deployed in it.
+This will build a vagrant instance with apache2 and a self executable war in it.

-The jboss admin user is "admin" with a password of "p@$$w0rd".